 - 2 tablespoons Dijon mustard

-- 1 1/2 cup shredded Gruyère cheese
+- 1 ½ cups shredded Gruyère cheese (or more, if you like)

-- 2 tablespoons balsamic drizzle
+- 2 tablespoons balsamic drizzle (also called balsamic glaze or balsamic reduction)

 Instructions